Matt-prog/DateTime/README.md

 `void raw(raw_value, UTC);` Sets new raw DateTime value.
 If argument UTC is false, inserted raw DateTime value will be to UTC using set time zone and DST offset.

 `int64_t raw(UTC);` Returns raw DateTime value in UTC or not.

-`copy(DateTime &dt);` Copy all settings from dt instance to actual instance.
-This function is here instead of assigning, because assignment can copy only raw value.
-You can also set specific "data" to copy, more info is in .cpp file.

 `millisecondsUTC(millliseconds);` Sets milliseconds of DateTime in UTC or returns set milliseconds (without argument) in UTC.